 Reg Murphy Center

-The Reg Murphy Center for Economic and Policy Studies is dedicated to serving the local community by providing insight and information on economic and public policy issues that are of importance.
-It serves as a storehouse of data on the local and regional economy.
+The Reg Murphy Center for Economic and Policy Studies is dedicated to serving our local community by providing insight and information on important economic and public policy matters.
+We are a non-partisan, interdisciplinary group of researchers committed to intellectual integrity in all that we do.

-The center is located in the School of Business and Public Management.
+The Murphy Center is located in the College of Coastal Georgia’s School of Business and Public Management.

 Our Research

-Our publications are the products of research conducted by The Murphy Center faculty.
-Our research focuses on economic and policy issues that are important to South Georgia.
-Our publications also include research conducted by College of Coastal Georgia students, whom we encourage to develop research and analytical skills in service of the community.
+Our publications are the finished products of careful and thoughtful research efforts of Murphy Center associates.
+Our publications consist of our weekly From the Murphy Center columns in The Brunswick News, in-depth studies on various topics by Murphy Center associates, and research conducted by College of Coastal Georgia students, whom we encourage to develop research and analytical skills in service of the community.
 We welcome your feedback and suggestions.

-The Murphy Center also conducts special studies upon a client’s request.
-We will work with you to define your research objectives and prepare a proposal for the study to be conducted.
-Commissioned studies are produced on a fee-for-service basis.
+The Murphy Center also provides commissioned research.
+We will work with you to define your research objectives, then prepare a proposal for the study to be conducted.
+Commissioned studies are provided on a fee-for-service basis.

 VIEW OUR RESEARCH HERE

-The Reg Murphy Center bears Mr. Murphy’s name for all he has meant to the community, the College, and the School of Business and Public Management – but even more for the kind of man he is.
-He is a man of great intellectual honesty, integrity, and humility, and is devoted to serving the community.
-His name sets the standard for the work we do at the Reg Murphy Center.
+The Reg Murphy Center bears Mr. Murphy’s name for all he has meant to the community, the College, and the School of Business and Public Management.

 Murphy Center Associates